 During the year ended 31 December 2022, two of the promissory notes amounted to RMB16,666,000 were redeemed.
-Accordingly, the balance of RMB7,712,000 as at 31 December 2022 represents the remaining one promissory note.
-The remaining one promissory note was redeemed subsequent to the year ended 31 December 2022 at approximated its carrying value.
+The balance of RMB7,712,000 as at 31 December 2022 represented the remaining one promissory note which was redeemed during the current year at approximated its carrying value.